sfc-gh-dwilczak/tutorials/docs/snowflake/container/cpu/llama/llama.md

 Here is a screenshot of the way you will have to configure to send the json to the application.
 ![Postman](images/7.png)

-Here is a smaple request to send to the endpoint.
+Here is a sample request to send to the endpoint.
 === ":octicons-image-16: Example Request"

     ```json linenums="1"